progmartin/budget-map/README.md

 # budget-map

 question for project:

 Users:
 1.who are our clients
+2.what are user needs

 Project:
-2.how big of project should it be
+1.how big of project should it be
-3.what platform. cell, android, pc? web,app? saved data?
+2.what platform. cell, android, pc? web,app? saved data?
-4.who is doing the same,competitors
+3.who is doing the same,competitors
-6.time budget, deadlines, milestones
+4.time budget, deadlines, milestones
-8.money budget?
+5.money budget?
-12.license needed?
+6.license needed?
-13.light weight or super fancy
+7.light weight or super fancy
-14.is user data going to be saved? where, local,database,cloud?
+8.is user data going to be saved? where, local,database,cloud?
-15. are there any privacy concerns? legal?
+9. are there any privacy concerns? legal?
-16. doing it from scratch or use template?
+10. doing it from scratch or use template?

 Design:
-5.how user friendly should it be
+1.how user friendly should it be
-7.how pretty should it be, UX/UI design
+2.how pretty should it be, UX/UI design

 Post Production:
-9.should we do promo,where
+1.should we do promo,where
-10.should we make it upgradable
+2.should we make it upgradable
-11.should it be free, ad revenu? paypal tips? subscribtion?
+3.should it be free, ad revenu? paypal tips? subscribtion?